Pedro el escamoso

-This novela is about a tacky, overly confident but charming macho man who comes from a small town in Colombia.
+The telenovela follows Pedro, a tacky and overly confident but charming macho man who comes from a small town in Colombia.
 Fleeing a problem with "skirts," Pedro moves to the capital (Bogotá) to find his fortune and encounters a series of events and people that change his life dramatically.
 Pedro is the epitome of a man who can get all the women he wants, but can't get the one he loves.
-"Escamoso," a Colombian colloquialism for someone who thinks he's "all that," is the perfect descriptor for Pedro, a smooth-talking, expression-spewing show-off ladykiller with a huge ego and a huge heart to match.
+"Escamoso," a Colombian colloquialism for someone who thinks he's "all that".

 Plot

 The story of Pedro Coral Tavera (Miguel Varoni) is animated, colorful, funny, heartwarming and heartbreaking all at the same time.
 He is not the typical gallant protagonist; he is not rich, he is not handsome, he does not dress well, he thinks he is a good dancer.